Axon-Shield/pki.github.io/docs/architecture/mutual-tls-patterns.md

 - You assume all services can adopt mTLS simultaneously
 - You're not testing certificate rotation under production-like load

-### What We Learned at Deutsche Bank (API Gateway mTLS)
+### What We Learned (API Gateway mTLS)

-Deutsche Bank implemented mTLS for partner API access, requiring external partners to authenticate with client certificates.
+A banking client implemented mTLS for partner API access, requiring external partners to authenticate with client certificates.
 Initial implementation had problems:

 **Problem 1: Partner onboarding was painful**